ldaijiw/eng74/w1_business/w1_business.md

 - Likeability: Give compliments and build cooperation
 - Social proof: People look to others to determine their own actions

+Conflict resolution:
-Before giving feedback, think about why do you want to give feedback, what are you trying to achieve
+- Before giving feedback, think about why do you want to give feedback, what are you trying to achieve
+- Take time to understand the situation, know your audience, ask others for their perspective, compromise.

 ### 21/10/2020